-Magazines: The Ruger 9mm magazine, included with your RUGER® LC9^m, has been specifically designed for the RUGER® LC9^m pistol and is not interchangeable with other Ruger pistol magazines even though it may appear similar and may hold 9mm cartridges.
+Magazines: The Ruger 9mm magazine, included with your RUGER® LC9®, and the Ruger 380 Auto magazine, included with your RUGER® LC3BOTM, have been specifically designed for these pistols and are not interchangeable with other Ruger pistol magazines even though they may appear similar and may hold the same caliber cartridges.
 Use of incorrect magazines in any pistol will result in malfunctions.